metamn/shopledge/_posts/2012-05-29-key-metrics-of-an-ecommerce-site.md

   </ol>
 </div>

-To understand how your visitors act try imagine yourself how you act when using an online shop to buy something.
+To understand how your visitors act remember how you do shop online.
+What makes you happy and what not.

 ### 1